Joko-26/Toki-Pona-Trainer/README.md

-# Toki Pona Trainer is an simple vocable trainer website for the micro language Toki Pona.
+# Toki Pona Trainer is an simple vocabulary trainer website for the micro language Toki Pona.

 This website is made with Tanstack Router React for more informations on [TanStack documentation](https://tanstack.com) visit their website.